ivak4eto/d2r-d2/README.md

 ## ⚙️ How It Works

-The mod includes updated .txt files (Runes.txt) extracted from D2R and adapted for compatibility with LoD’s 1.14d engine.
+The mod includes updated files (Runes.txt & patchstring.tbl).
 By launching Diablo II with the -direct -txt flags, the game loads that data file directly instead of those packed inside the MPQ archives.

 No game binaries are altered — the mod is safe, reversible, and EULA-friendly for offline play.